FergusSteel/CountingWithConvNets/papers.md

 * Can talk about adverserial attacks (pixel perturbation) in disseration.
 * I think the equivariance of CapsNets would improve the performance of Examplar based class-agnostic counting.
 * !!! **In this light, a generative adversarial network (GAN) with a highly performing discriminator made from capsules (Jaiswal et al., 2018) can be helpful in determining whether a given image is natural or artificially created (fake)** !!!

+### COVID-CAPS: A capsule network-based framework for identification of COVID-19 cases from X-ray images

+* ~"loss of spacial relations between image isntances due to pooling ... rotation or transformation ... result in image not being recognised"
+* Conv -> BatchNorm -> Conv -> AvgPool -> Conv -> Conv -> Capsule Layers that eventually result in positive or negative Caps

+### Caosule Networks for Computer Vision Applications: A comprehensive Review

+* CNNs fail to encode spatial information in the inputs such as orientation, position, pose, size and relative geometery between features
+* Disadvantages of CapsNets:
+  * Not very robust
+  * Image reconstruction in complex domains is hard
+  * Slow at learning (uh oh)
+* Adding CNNs to CapsNets can enhance performance, alongside attention

+### Aurelien Geron - Capssule Networks - Tutorial (NOT A PAPER)

+* Crowding problem in capsule networks, "A capsule network cannot see two very close identical objects"

 # Further reading:
 * COVID-CAPS: A capsule network-based framework for identification of COVID-19 cases from X-ray images